micurs/formik-demo/README.md

 ## About Formik

-Formik is a library for managing forms in React.
+[Formik](https://github.com/jaredpalmer/formik) is a library for managing forms in React.
+It keeps track of your form's state and then exposes it with a few reusable methods and event handlers.

 Formik does not interact with Redux, the form state is managed locally by the Formik Form without triggering reducers in Redux or any Flux library :thumbsup:.